philamp/rclone_jelly/README.md

 ### EVENTHOUGH REALDEBRID NOW SUPPORTS WEBDAV, I STILL RECOMMEND USING THIS FORK

 Realdebrid has added support for the WebDav protocoll, which makes it mountable through official rclone software.
-As of now (13.07) this webdav implementation does not support torrent file deletion through rclone. ~and is a whole lot slower than my fork.
-That is because each time a file is accessed through the webdav server, realdebrid unrestricts the file.
-If you refresh your plex library of the mounted drive for example, every single file is unrestricted again and again, which takes a very long time.~
+As of now (19.08) realdebrids webdav implementation does not support torrent file deletion through rclone and is a whole lot slower than my fork.
+That is because each time a file is accessed through the webdav server, realdebrid only checks the first 200 direct links from /downloads.
+If no corresponding direct link is found, which is most likely the case if you have more than 200 files, the realdebrid webdav will unrestricts the file again.
+If you refresh your plex library of the mounted drive for example, every single file is unrestricted again and again, which takes a very long time.

 They did mention that torrent file deletion works with other webdav mounting programs.